aviaryan/devletters/content/letters/move-fast-break-things.md

 This applies to non-startup things like learning a programming language too.

-Rather than sitting and thinking about how to write some code correctly, you just write the code in the way you know ("move fast") and if you ever come into a problem while following that method ("break things"), you will realize what is the correct way to write it.
+Rather than sitting and thinking about how to write some code correctly, you just write the code in the way you know ("move fast") and if you ever come into a problem while following that method ("break things"), you will realize what is the more correct way to write it.

 Repeat this cycle many times and you are eventually a pro.

 I don't know of any other way that is more guaranteed to return results like this one.
 The only thing required here is persistence, really.
-If you think you have got it, this is for you.
+If you think you have it, this approach is for you.

 Otherwise, you go slowly.

-Moving fast, breaking things, and then stopping when things break won't work.
+Moving fast, breaking things, and then quitting when things break won't work.

 PS - Want to learn more?
 Get yourself a copy of [Rework](https://amzn.to/2MyZOoE) and read it in one sitting (just kidding, I did it though).
 It will surely change some of your views on entrepreneurship and by extension, life.